Resources: Main Page | Research Methods (A) | Major Theories (B) | Issues and Contemporary Topics (C) | Professional Community (D)

 References

 Anthropic.
 (2024).
-What are the major theoretical streams in institution theory.
+What is institution theory in organization studies and why is it important; What are the major theoretical streams in institution theory.
 Claude (March 2024 version) [Large Language Model].

 Boxenbaum, E., & Pedersen, J. S. (2009).
 Scandinavian institutionalism: A case of institutional work.
 In Institutional work: Actors and agency in institutional studies of organizations (pp. 178-204).
 Cambridge University Press.